 A list of publications arising from and referring to the Project is shown below the citation directions.
-If you are publishing on the Project, or know of a relevant publication not listed here, please contact us.
+If you know of a relevant publication not listed here, please contact us.

 How to acknowledge us